drgyl/books/README.md

 - **Testing**:
   - `pytest`: For unit testing.
-  - `unittest.mock`: For mocking methods and objects as well as buiding integration testing
+  - `unittest`: For mocking methods and objects as well as buiding integration testing

 - **OpenTelemetry**:

     ***Spans***:
     - HTTP spans: "HTTP GET" and "HTTP POST" to capture lifecycle of HTTP requests, including route handling and response generation

-    - DB spans: capturing all database queries. tracking the execution and ensuring proper database interaction ("ListBooksQuery", "ListBorrowerQuery", "GetBorrowerQuery", "AddBookQuery", :CreateBorrowerQuery", "BorrowBookQuery")
+    - DB spans: capturing all database queries. tracking the execution and ensuring proper database interaction ("ListBooksQuery", "ListBorrowerQuery", "GetBorrowerQuery", "AddBookQuery", "CreateBorrowerQuery", "BorrowBookQuery")

     ***Metrics***:
     - "http.server.requests"

         Type: Counter
         Description: Counts the total number of HTTP requests handled by the server.
         Attributes: